Seven Days to the River Rhine: Declassification

 This possible World War III scenario was released by Polish Defense Minister Radosław Sikorski following the Law and Justice Party's victories in the 2005 Polish elections along with thousands of Warsaw Pact documents, in order to "break from the country's Communist past", and "educate the Polish public about the old regime."
 Sikorski stated that documents associated with the former regime would be declassified and published through the Institute of National Remembrance in the coming year.

 The files released included documents about "Operation Danube", the 1968 Warsaw Pact invasion of Czechoslovakia in response to the Prague Spring.
 They included files on the 1970 Polish protests, and from the martial law era of the 1980s.

 The Czech Republic and Hungary had declassified related documents in the 1990s.
 The Polish government declassified some material in this period.

 Battle outline

 The scenario for the war was NATO launching a nuclear attack on Polish and Czechoslovak cities in the Vistula river valley area in a first-strike scenario, which would prevent Warsaw Pact commanders from sending reinforcements to East Germany to forestall a possible NATO invasion of that country.
 The plan expected that as many as two million Polish civilians would die in such a war, and Polish operational strength would be completely destroyed.

-A Soviet nuclear counter-strike would be launched against West Germany, Belgium, the Netherlands, Denmark and North-East Italy.
+A Soviet nuclear counter-strike would be launched against West Germany, Belgium, the Netherlands, Denmark and northeast Italy.